 Van Swinderen describes the course of the day in detail in 1839 in his brochure (ill.
 14).
 The city was decked with flags.
 The poor were also remembered, ‘a thousand currant loaves, each with a fourth of a pound of cheese’ were distributed.
 At ten o’clock, the traditional worship services began in the churches, during which a Groningen victory song was also sung.
 In the afternoon there was a parade by the Groninger Schutterij (the Groningen national guard or militia) and the national anthem, the ‘Wilhelmus’, was played.
 The abovementioned gymnastic games were held at a site outside the Herepoort.
 It must have been a heartening, festive sight: the gymnasts in ‘their clothes made for this celebration, consisting of long white trousers, white shirts, and round white straw hats, in the old patriotic style, folded on one side, and also decorated with orange ribbons and fresh oak sprigs.’
 According to Van Swinderen, the games were attended by more than 10,000 spectators.
 In the evening there was music on the Grote Markt and the play ‘The Triumph of Groningen’ was performed.
 Here were also ‘harmless fireworks’ and bonfires.
 Thus ended this festive day and the tradition of a folk festival, as it has been celebrated ever since, began.

-The Liberation of Groningen in Youth Literature
+The Relief of Groningen in Youth Literature

 The abovementioned gentlemen Rijkens and Van Swinderen clearly understood that, in order for a tradition to live on, it is of the utmost importance to involve young people in this tradition.
 Their gymnastic exercises are a good example of this.
-But from the outset, the enthusiasm of young people was also stimulated through literature about the exciting story of the siege and liberation.
+But from the outset, the enthusiasm of young people was also stimulated through literature about the exciting story of the siege and the relief.
 Almost immediately, booklets and pamphlets were published about the events in 1672, especially intended for young people.
 The best known and most gruesome example of this is the Nieuwe Spiegel der Jeugd, of France Tiranny; Zynde een kort Verhaal van d’Oorspronk en voortgang des Oorlogs 1672.
 Als mede de schriklyke en onmenslyke wreedheyd en gruwelen, door de Fransen in Nederland, en elders bedreven. (‘New Mirror for Youth, or French Tyranny, being a short story of the origin and progress of the war of 1672, as well as the terrible and inhuman cruelty and atrocities committed by the French in the Netherlands and elsewhere.’)
 According to the subtitle, this book was ‘Very useful and helpful to be taught in schools.’
 Originally published in 1674, this work was reprinted many times.
 The edition in the possession of the University of Groningen Library dates from the late-18th century.
 The atrocities committed by the French troops are described in lurid colours.
 Incidentally, the Nieuwe Spiegel does not report on the French allies in 1672, such as the troops of the Bishop of Münster.

 Two other booklets for young people concern the events in Groningen.
 1672, 28 Augustus, de belegering en verlossing van Groningen aan kinderen verhaald (‘1672, 28 August, the siege and redemption of Groningen related to children’) appeared around 1875 (ill.
 18).
 Its author was Aart Cornelis de Zwart (1836–1885), who was a head teacher in the city of Groningen for a while and is known as the author of more than thirty Christian children’s books.
 This work about 1672 is also strongly religious in nature and, according to the preface, is intended as a festive gift through which the youth of Groningen will hopefully get to know the reason for and the higher purpose of the entertainment.
 ‘National feasts are excellent, so long as the God of our fathers is not forgotten.’
 Miraculous escapes from the terrible fate threatened by the bishops’ bombs are described as proof of God’s providence.
 The book may have been published in 1872 on the occasion of the second centenary of the commemoration of the relief.